AArgharupa/Times-Tables/README.md

 # Times-Tables
-This app can calculate the times table.
+This app can calculate the times tables.
 It really helps you to manage your school or university life.

 ## Download
 Download the Apk file on your Android phone and just install the App/game via it.
 In case the "Install from Unknown source" is off, please on the feature and install the app/game.
 Enjoy!!